usegalaxy-au/Notes/Administraton.md

 * CVMFS for most reference indices.
 * Come up with a community policy for handling reference indices and the CVMFS with usegalaxy.eu staff and usegalaxy.org staff.
-* Gareth, Simon, Derek and Igor
+* Nuwan, Gareth, Simon, Derek and Igor
 * Come up with a policy for handling local reference data installations

 ### Data Libraries